UofUEpiBio/ckdepict/README.md

 (Note: The  numbers below do not follow the bullet numbers in the seven steps in the overview.)

 # Step 1: Data cleaning
-# A) Steps to be done using researchers' own coding:
+# A) Steps to be done using researchers' own SAS/R/other codes:
 a.
 The goal of this step is to create preliminary datasets to match the template provided in the Excel sheet “Datasets template”.
 Since each study is different we are unable to provide programs for getting to these preliminary datasets.
 Please use your own way of coding for deriving them.
 The three datasets you should have at the end of this step are: Baseline,	Scr,	UP The Excel template has tabs corresponding to each of these datasets, with the first three rows providing the variable name to be used and the definition or calculation method for each variable and the rows after that showing examples.